Communicating with other road users

 Stopping

 To show you’re slowing down or stopping using an arm signal, hold out your right arm and move it up and down.
-Do not try to do this when you are braking suddenly because you’ll need both hands on the handlebars to keep the motorbike stable.
+Do not try to do this when you are braking suddenly because you’ll need both hands on the handlebars to keep the motorcycle stable.

 Warning signals